Robert Duggan (venture capitalist): Genius Inc.

 Duggan is the founder of Genius Inc., a company which coaches organizations and executives on "the 24 characteristics of geniuses."
 The organization's program is based on the "24 Characteristics of Genius" described by Dr. Alfred Barrios in 1980.

 Duggan Investments

 Duggan invests in fields such as cancer treatment, anti-microbial therapeutics, human longevity and anti-aging technologies, and stem cell research.

 Philanthropy

-Duggan serves on the Board of Trustees at UCSB, and has funded as educational endeavors such as athletic departments, the UC Santa Barbara Gold Circle Society and two faculty chair positions (in Mathematics and in Life and Physical Sciences).
+Duggan is on the board of trustees at UCSB, and has funded educational endeavors such as athletic departments, the UC Santa Barbara Gold Circle Society and two faculty chair positions (in Mathematics and in Life and Physical Sciences).
 He has made foundational donations to new departments such as the Institute for Energy Efficiency and the XIV Dalai Lama Chair in Tibetan Buddhism and Cultural Studies.

+Political activity

+Duggan contributed $817,800 to Donald Trump's 2020 presidential campaign.

 Awards and recognition

 Duggan has received numerous awards and acknowledgements for his work in the fields of technology, entrepreneurship, philanthropy, and activism.
 He has received a Congressional Medal of Merit from Ron Paul, and was made a Knight of the Legion of Honor by French President Jacques Chirac in 2000.
 He received a Key to the City for the city of Shanghai, China.

 Duggan received the 2016 Venky Narayanamurti Entrepreneurial Leadership Award from the UCSB College of Engineering for his work in technological entrepreneurship.